MadhavMenon10/GPU-Visualiser/CONTRIBUTING.md

 | `media` | video codecs, display engines |
 | `group` | invisible containers used only for layout |
 | `die` | the outermost block |

+### Citations

+For each GPU that you add, please cite your sources to maintain transparency and accuracy.